Monument Valley 2: Reception

 Monument Valley 2 received mostly positive reviews.
 On Metacritic, which assigns a score based on the average scores of other critics, the game received a score of 83 out of 100, indicating "generally favorable reviews".
 Polygon gave the game a score of 8 out of 10, calling it an "accomplished, charming game, though it stops just short of greatness" and saying it "successfully replicates the original's charm and vibrancy".
 Destructoid gave the game a score of 8 out of 10, praising the game for its improvements from its predecessor, noting "the puzzle design is two-steps above from the previous title."
 Gamezebo gave the game a score of 4.5 stars out of 5 praising the game's "phenomenally expressive storytelling with visuals and audio meshing seamlessly", the game's "new mechanics and old ones freshened up with dual protagonists" and that the game invites the player to explore and pays it off".
 However, like the game's predecessor, the main criticism Monument Valley 2 faced was the game's short length.

 Within a year, the game sold nearly 3.5 million copies, with total revenues over US$10.4 million.
 Due primarily to its "free to start" release in China, the game had been downloaded more than 30 million times.
 Total downloads of both Monument Valley and its sequel were over 80 million as of September 2019.

 The game was nominated for "Best Mobile Game" in Destructoid's Game of the Year Awards 2017.
 It won the award for the same category in IGN's Best of 2017 Awards, whereas its other nominations were for "Best Puzzle Game" and "Best Art Direction".
 The game came in second place for "Best Puzzle Game" in Game Informer's Reader's Choice Best of 2017 Awards.
 The Verge named it as one of their 15 Best Games of 2017.

 Accolades

+Sequel

+A sequel, Monument Valley 3, was released by Ustwo and Netflix Games in December 2024.